N-I-TI-N/Covid-Data-EDA-Dashboard-/Data_Science_Role_Recruitment/README.md

 ## Project Status

-This project is currently in development.
-Updates will be provided as I progress through exploratory data analysis, experimentation, web application development, and result interpretation.
+This project development is completed.
+You can access the web application deployed using Render by clicking [access web application](https://job-applicants-dash-app.onrender.com).

 ## Feedback and Collaboration